-Salary sacrifice is one of the best ways to build your pension as a contractor.
-Through your umbrella, you agree to give up part of your gross pay.
-That amount goes straight into your pension before tax or National Insurance touches it.
+Salary sacrifice is a simple way to build your pension through an umbrella company.
+You agree to give up part of your gross pay, and your umbrella puts that amount into your pension before tax or National Insurance are worked out.

-DASA Umbrella holds dual accreditation from both FCSA and Professional Passport.
-Talk to us to set up or adjust salary sacrifice on your account.
+A reputable umbrella company holds dual accreditation from FCSA and Professional Passport.
+Talk to us if you want to set up salary sacrifice or change an existing arrangement.

 What is salary sacrifice for umbrella contractors?

-Salary sacrifice for umbrella contractors means agreeing to reduce your gross pay by a set amount each pay period.
-Your umbrella sends that amount directly to your pension provider before calculating your income tax and NIC.
+Salary sacrifice for umbrella contractors means you reduce your gross pay by a set amount each pay period.
+Your umbrella sends that amount to your pension provider before it calculates income tax and NIC.
 You pay less tax and NIC because your taxable gross is lower.

-This is different from making a pension contribution from your net pay.
+This is different from a pension contribution from net pay.
 With net pay contributions, tax and NIC come out first.
-With salary sacrifice, they never apply to the sacrificed amount at all.
+With salary sacrifice, they never apply to the sacrificed amount.

-Your umbrella handles the mechanics.
+Your umbrella handles the payroll side.
 You agree the sacrifice amount.
 It appears as a deduction on your payslip before the tax calculation runs.

 How does salary sacrifice save you tax and NIC?

-Salary sacrifice reduces your gross pay before PAYE and National Insurance are calculated.
-That means you pay income tax and employee NIC only on the lower gross figure.
-At basic rate, every £100 sacrificed saves around £28 compared to contributing from net pay.
+Salary sacrifice lowers your gross pay before PAYE and National Insurance are calculated.
+You pay income tax and employee NIC only on the lower gross figure.
+At basic rate, every £100 sacrificed saves around £28 compared with a net pay contribution.

 Without sacrifice: earn £100, pay 20% income tax (£20) and 8% employee NIC (£8).
 You contribute the remaining £72 to your pension.

 With salary sacrifice, £100 goes straight to your pension.
-You pay no income tax and no NIC on it.
+You pay no income tax or NIC on it.
 The saving is £28 per £100 sacrificed.

-Check the DASA pay calculator to model your own sacrifice scenario.
+Check the umbrella salary calculator to model your own sacrifice amount.

 How much can you sacrifice through your umbrella?

-You can sacrifice any amount above zero, up to the point where your remaining pay hits the National Minimum Wage floor of £12.71/hour.
-Beyond that floor, you cannot sacrifice further.
+You can sacrifice any amount above zero until your remaining pay reaches the National Minimum Wage floor of £12.71/hour.
+You cannot sacrifice more once you hit that floor.
 The annual allowance for all pension contributions is £60,000 per tax year.

-Your umbrella calculates your NMW floor based on your contracted hours.
-Once the floor is known, the maximum sacrifice amount is clear.
-Most contractors at day rates above £200/day have significant headroom.
+Your umbrella works out your NMW floor using your contracted hours.
+Once it knows the floor, the maximum sacrifice amount is clear.
+Most contractors on day rates above £200/day have plenty of room.

 The annual allowance is £60,000 or 100% of your earnings, whichever is lower.
-It rarely limits contractors unless you're making very large top-ups.
-Check with a financial adviser if you're close to this limit.
+It rarely limits contractors unless they make very large top-ups.
+Speak to a financial adviser if you are near that limit.

 How does NMW limit your salary sacrifice?

-After salary sacrifice, your effective hourly rate of remaining pay must still equal or exceed £12.71 per hour.
+After salary sacrifice, your remaining pay must still equal or exceed £12.71 per hour.
 Your umbrella applies this floor automatically.
-It will not process a sacrifice that takes your pay below this level.
+It does not process a sacrifice that drops your pay below that level.

 At £700/week gross pay, the maximum sacrifice is £700 minus £508.40 = £191.60/week.
 The umbrella can process up to that amount.

 If gross pay is £520/week, the maximum sacrifice is just £11.60/week.
-At very low assignment rates, sacrifice becomes almost impossible.
+At very low assignment rates, sacrifice is almost impossible.

-At higher rates the floor is rarely a constraint.
-At £350/day, gross pay runs at roughly £1,498/week.
-That leaves significant sacrifice headroom above the NMW floor.
+At higher rates, the floor is usually not a problem.
+At £350/day, gross pay works out at roughly £1,498/week.
+That leaves plenty of room above the NMW floor.

-One more thing: salary sacrifice reduces your gross pay.
-Benefits like Statutory Maternity Pay and Statutory Sick Pay use gross pay as their basis.
-Sacrificing heavily reduces those entitlements.
-Factor this in before increasing your sacrifice.
+One more thing.
+Salary sacrifice reduces your gross pay.
+Benefits like Statutory Maternity Pay and Statutory Sick Pay use gross pay as their base.
+Heavy sacrifice reduces those entitlements.
+Factor that in before you increase your sacrifice.

 A worked example at 2026-27 rates